-3.17 Startprec2
+3.18 Startprec2

-For Version 4-2014 of the dataset, the categories for this variable are similar to those of Startprec.
+For Version 18.1 of the dataset, the categories for this variable are similar to those of Startprec.

-3.18 EpEnd
+3.19 EpEnd

 EpEnd is a dummy variable that codes whether the conflict is inactive the following year and an episode of the conflict thus ends.
 If the conflict is inactive the following year(s), this variable is coded as 1.
 If not, a 0 is coded.
+For the latest year in the dataset, it is unknown whether the conflict will be recorded as active or inactive in the following year, and the variable is always given the code -99.

-3.19 EpEndDate
+3.20 EpEndDate